binghe/HOL/Manual/Cheatsheet/cheatsheet.md

   For example, if `x` is an abbreviation in the goal-state, using ``simp[Abbr `x`]`` will unabbreviate `x` in the goal.

 <code>qx_gen_tac &grave;<i>var</i>&grave;</code>
-: Like `gen_tac`, but specialises the `∀`-quantified variable using the given name.
+: Like `gen_tac`, but specialises the `!`-quantified variable using the given name.

 <code>qx_choose_then &grave;<i>var</i>&grave; <i>thm_tactic thm</i></code>
-: Takes the theorem supplied, which should be `∃`-quantified, and "chooses" the witness for the `∃` quantification to be the supplied variable.
+: Takes the theorem supplied, which should be `?`-quantified, and "chooses" the witness for the `?` quantification to be the supplied variable.
   Processes the result using the supplied theorem tactic (often `mp_tac` or `assume_tac`).

 <code>namedCases_on &grave;<i>tm</i>&grave; ["<i>string</i>"s]</code>